Inclusive Performance Management: What does it mean?

 Sample Inclusive Workplace Policy

-Putting it into Practice
+Putting It into Practice

 - Stay current around an employee’s accommodation plan to ensure that all relevant accommodations are implemented and taken into consideration, if applicable, during the performance review.

-- Provide training to senior staff so that they, in turn, support a diverse and inclusive workplace by recruiting, retaining, and promoting employees with disabilities.
+- Provide training to senior staff so that they, in turn, support a diverse and inclusive workplace by recruiting, retaining and promoting employees with disabilities.

 - Commit to creating accessible social workplace activities.

-- Include opportunities for staff to interact in accessible settings outside of work so employees feel more comfortable.
+- Include opportunities for staff to interact in accessible settings outside of work so that employees feel more comfortable.

-- Create a work atmosphere based on respect, cooperation, and mutual assistance.
+- Create a work atmosphere based on respect, cooperation and mutual assistance.